-GC continuously promotes a risk management culture throughout the organization to ensure a stable and sustainable growth.
+GC continuously promotes a risk management culture throughout the organization and has extended its efforts into an integrated GRC (Governance, Risk Management & Internal Control and Compliance) management approach to ensure a stable and sustainable growth.
 GC develops a risk culture guideline and enforces it throughout the organization.
 There are six components as follows: 1) Risk Governance, 2) Leadership, 3) Risk Structure, 4) Risk Technique, 5) Risk Communication and 6) Risk Management Knowledge.
+The company has established a comprehensive risk management structure covering all levels and required regular monitoring and reporting of risk management to executives and the Board of Directors on a quarterly basis.

 GC’s risk management structure covers all levels.
 Roles, duties and guidelines are also assigned to each level.
 The Risk Management Committee (RMC) is appointed by the Board of Directors to govern risk management through risk management policies, risk appetite and risk management framework.